pulibrary/oclcscriptshifter/README.md

 **To add a macro to the toolbar**
 - Select "Tools > User Tools > Assign...".
 At the top of the screen, click "Macros".
 In the list box on the left side of the window, select the desired macro.
 - Under the "Select New User Tool" menu, select a tool that is not yet assigned to another function.
 Make note of the tool number, then click "Assign Tool", and then "OK".
+- At this point, you can run the macro from the "User Tools" menu.
+However, if you would also like to create a toolbar button:
   - Select "Tools > Toolbar Editor...".
 Scroll down to "ToolsUserToolsX", where X is the tool number that you just assigned to the macro.
 Drag the icon to the desired location on the toolbar.

 **To assign a keyboard shortcut**
 - Select "Tools > Keymaps...".
 In the "Select Commands for Category" box at the top of the window, select "Macros".
 Double-click "ScriptShifter", then click the desired macro.